 You can use this Charity Retail Association tool to see which shops are near you and get an idea of what things are sold there.

 Remember too that there are lots of charities which need your money, so you might want to choose local or smaller ones in the first instance, or ones which support causes close to your heart.

 Hunt for high end and designer second-hand

 If you can go to posher areas you might find that the items that have been donated are not just M&S or Top Shop.
 They could be high-end high street, or even proper designer.
-Earlier this year a Mind shop in Kent had £50,000 worth of gear dropped off anonymously.
+Last year a Mind shop in Kent had £50,000 worth of gear dropped off anonymously.
 Of course, if the staff are on to this, they’ll price the items accordingly.